Health Care Guide Information

 How does nursing care impact central line infection?

-Why central line is important during a bone marrow transplant?
+Why central line important during a bone marrow transplant?

 How long is the central line needed?

-A central line is needed from the day of admission till the day of discharge patient to home.
-The central line must be removed before the discharge patient home to avoid infection related to the central line.
+A central line is needed from the day of admission till the day of discharge, the patient’s home.
+The central line must be removed before the patient returns home to avoid infection related to the central line.

-How frequently does a central line need dressing change?
+How frequently does a central line need a dressing change?

 The central line should be manipulated as needed.
-More exposure to the environment more the chances of getting an infection, especially at the insertion site.
-However, its dressing should be changed as per Centers for Disease Control (CDC) guidelines.
-Hence central line care is very important during bone marrow transplant and chemotherapy treatment.
+The more exposure to the environment, the more chances of getting an infection, especially at the insertion site.
+However, its dressing should be changed as per the Centers for Disease Control (CDC) guidelines.
+Hence, central line care is very important during bone marrow transplant and chemotherapy treatment.
 To avoid central line-associated infection, care during line insertion and maintenance care is very important.

 Share this: